MTES-MCT/ecobalyse-data/README.md

 - the list of materials (for the textile sector)
 - the list of `custom` processes, with hardcoded impacts (in long-term deprecation)

+Note that the identifiers of the ingredients (`id`) and materials (`material_id`) are expected to be persistent.
+As a summary they should only change when the semantics of the `displayName` changes.

 ### other configuration files

 - `impacts.json`: the definition of the LCIA methods, their normalizations and weightings.
 We currently define PEF and ECS (Ecobalyse environment cost).
-The

 Note that other non-LCA-depedent JSON file are located in the `ecobalyse` repository, such as examples of textile products, food recipes, etc.

 ## Export process

-Then run the export process to create :
+Then run the export process:

     npm run export:all